Then by chance life got started. This gave the material universe a limited sort of meaning: survival and reproduction.

 Frequently a reasonable accommodation can be reached.
 For example, take the issue of euthanasia or mercy killing.
 The Catholic Church is absolutely opposed to physician assisted suicide.
 Nevertheless, the Catholic Church permits and encourages the use of pain killers, particularly at the end of life.
 If the pain killers do not bring the pain under adequate control they can be increased until the pain is brought under control or the patient dies from the pain killers.
 As long as there is not an intention to kill, but only an intention to ease the pain then this is allowed.
 The death is not willed, but is accepted as a possible, and even likely side effect of the treatment of pain.
 This is a solution that many secularists find quite reasonable.

 But my point is that frequently the conflict is not as inevitable as we think.
-Perhaps a form of social utility function combined with the tradition of rights and civil liberties could be found that is religiously acceptable.
+Perhaps a form of social utility function combined with the tradition of rights and civil liberties could be found that is religiously acceptable and even desirable from the point of view of some religious traditions.

 At any rate, for a number of reasons my predictions have not come to pass.